JoshuaUrrutia/tacc-reproducible-automation-2023/docs/03-abaco.rst

 chain is functioning.

-Upload a fastq file to your FastQC directory (you can find a copy of this file in the ``fastqc_app/test/`` repo):
+Upload a fastq file to your FastQC directory (you can find a copy of this file in the ``fastqc_app/tests/`` repo):
 ::
+  # tapis files upload agave://urrutia.stampede2.storage/work/05369/urrutia/stampede2/fastqc reads1.fastq.gz
-  tapis files upload agave://$SYSTEM/$PATH/ $FILE tapis files upload agave://urrutia.stampede2.storage/work/05369/urrutia/stampede2/fastqc reads1.fastq.gz
+  tapis files upload agave://$SYSTEM/$PATH/ $FILE

 Now that we've uploaded lets see if our actor was triggered:
 ::
-  tapis actors exces list $ACTOR_ID
+  tapis actors execs list $ACTOR_ID

 The response should look like:
 ::